antal0x11/mycharts/README.md

 ## Notes

+MyCharts is a school project.
 This project contains .env files with basic configuration.